-If you think you were exposed to depleted uranium during your military service, talk to your local VA Environmental Health Coordinator.
-Ask to be screened for depleted uranium exposure, and ask about the Depleted Uranium Follow-Up Program.
+If you think you were exposed to depleted uranium during your service, talk to your local VA Environmental Health Coordinator.
+Ask to be screened for depleted uranium exposure, and ask about the Depleted Uranium Follow-up Program.

 Some Gulf War, Bosnia, Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) Veterans may have been exposed to DU when they were on, in, or near vehicles hit with friendly fire; entering or near burning vehicles; near fires involving DU munitions; or salvaging damaged vehicles.

 DU is a potential health hazard if it enters the body, such as through embedded fragments, contaminated wounds, and inhalation or ingestion.
 This is because U’s radiation, while of high energy, penetrates poorly through tissues in the body.
 Simply riding in a vehicle with DU weapons or DU shielding will not expose a service member to significant amounts of DU or external radiation.

 The potential for health effects from internal exposure is related to the amount of DU that enters a person’s body.
 Inhaled DU particles are likely cleared from the lungs over several years.
 DU fragments may remain for many years.
 Older studies show high exposures to U may especially affect the kidneys.

 So far no health problems associated with DU exposure have been found in Veterans exposed to DU.
 Researchers and clinicians continue to monitor the health of these Veterans.

-Veterans who served in the 1990-1991 Gulf War, Bosnia, OEF, OIF, or OND may be eligible for the Depleted Uranium Follow-Up Program at the Baltimore VA Medical Center, a program to screen and monitor health problems associated with depleted uranium exposure.
+Veterans who served in the Gulf War, Bosnia, OEF, OIF, or OND may be eligible for the Depleted Uranium Follow-up Program at the Baltimore VA Medical Center, a program to screen and monitor health problems associated with depleted uranium exposure.